jingyunn/SC5002-Assignment-2/README.md

 # Conclusion
 This project helped in understanding how classification and clustering models can be used to solve real-world problems.
 It also highlighted the importance of techniques like cross-validation and tuning the parameters of algorithms (e.g., the number of clusters in K-Means).
 The insights gained from this analysis can help us apply these models in various practical applications such as mushroom classification for safety or feature-based clustering for similar group identification.

+# Contributions
+1) Jack was responsible for dataset selection, data preprocessing, model training and evaluation.
+2) Jing Yun was responsible for analysis and comparison, editing videos.
+3) Min Han was responsible for improving model performance.